-- Candidate applications for a place on the ballot are public information immediately upon being filed. (§ 141.035) - The filing authority for a candidate application must preserve the applications for a period of two years after the election date.
+- Candidate applications for a place on the ballot are public information immediately upon being filed. (§ 141.035) - Includes candidate petitions as well - The filing authority for a candidate application must preserve the applications for a period of two years after the election date.